danterazo/FA19-SP20_LING-X490/+SP20-LING-X490/A0 - FA19 Final Report Revised/README.md

 - [/] Get results!
 Train on **NLP** server
 - [] Extra time?
 Do parameter optimization with GridSearchCV
     - Didn't have time but did research! (see below)

+## 2/11/2020
+- [] hard-code n_grams to `n=3` for this project
+- [] GridSearchCV for parameters, don't worry about Pipeline for now (or n_grams)
+    - kernels
+    - gamma
+- [] Get results!
+Train on **NLP** server
+- Research paper
+    - [] email papers to Sandra
+    - Two boosted datasets: get original papers, read them, figure out what they mean by "boosting"
+    - Boosting method

 # TODO, future
 - [] GridSearchCV parameter optimization